AliCelikay/5-ali-work-day-scheduler/README.md

-This challenge is supposed to store the data written in the text box and save it into localStorage to be used for next time website is opened.
-You can save and unsave the user input by clicking the botton on the final column of each row.
-The textboxes are also supposed to turn green, red, or grey depending on the current real time.

-I will keep working on this homework.
+This code allows user to plan out his workday by placing to do tasks inside the text area.
+The user is able to save the to do inside the text area in order to open again for next time.
+The text area also turns green, grey, or red depending on the future, past, or present time hour.